-Figure 78 Candifast Identification System Candifast is an identification kit based on fermentation tests and determining the presence of urease.
+Figure 111.
+Candifast Identification System

-Minerals: copper and zinc have a role in boosting immunity and increasing fertility (Vandeputte P. et al, 2012).
-This test can identify 8 species of Candida and can specify whether the tested strain belongs to the genera Trichosporon, Geotrichum or Rodothorula, but without being able to specify the genus or species.
+Candifast is an identification kit based on fermentation tests and determining the presence of urease.
+Minerals: copper and zinc have a role in boosting immunity and increasing fertility (Vandeputte P. et al., 2012).
+This test can identify several Candida species, more precisely 8.
+This test can specify whether the tested strain is part of the genera: Geotrichum or Rodothorula, Trichosporon, but without being able to specify the genus or species.
 Candifast also contains a sensitivity test kit.
 The following strains of Candida can be identified: Candida albicans, Candida tropicalis, Candida glabrata, Candida krusei.
 The identification kit is based on: Assimilation tests; Enzyme tests; Morphological tests.
 Following laboratory determinations/tests, Candida albicans species was identified in the patient in question.
-There is clear evidence showing a direct relationship between the consumption of antibiotics and the resistance developed by microbial agents (Chirila S, Alexiu SA, 2018).
-Normalization of the patient's pH, administration of vitamins, etc. was proposed.
+There is clear evidence showing a direct relationship between the consumption of antibiotics and the resistance developed by microbial agents (Chirila S., Alexiu S.A., 2018).
+It has been proposed to normalize the vaginal pH by alkalinizing the vaginal mucosa, i.e. frequent washes with sodium bicarbonate solutions, administration of essential vitamins, etc.

 After a period of 14 days, the MC patient returned to the laboratory, where we found complete healing following laboratory analyses.

-The occurrence of candidiasis can be prevented by: - alkalizing techniques of integumentary and mucous surfaces (for example with solutions containing sodium bicarbonate); - maintaining the ecological balance with other microorganisms, by using eubiotics and vitamin complexes; - ensuring the appropriate immunological status from a functional point of view, by ensuring hours of physical and mental rest, and a balanced dietary intake of nutritional principles and essential vitamins; - avoiding excesses of general antibiotic therapy.
-Following the laboratory determinations, the patient was proposed to normalize the vaginal pH/ alkalinize the vaginal mucosa, i.e. frequent washings with 2% sodium bicarbonate solutions, the administration of essential vitamins, as well as avoiding the use of antibiotics throughout the treatment.
+The occurrence of candidiasis can be prevented by:

+- alkalinizing techniques of integumentary and mucous surfaces (for example with solutions containing sodium bicarbonate); - maintaining the ecological balance with other microorganisms, by using eubiotics and vitamin complexes; - ensuring the appropriate immunological status from a functional point of view, by ensuring hours of physical and mental rest, and a balanced dietary intake of nutritional principles and essential vitamins; - avoiding excesses of general antibiotic therapy.